tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 We propose the following implementation phases:

-1. Implement and integrate specific executors and required sub-components such as secure channels;
+1. Implement specific server executors and required sub-components such as secure channels.
-2. Implement and integrate generic executor and required sub-components such as compilers;
+2. Implement generic server executor and required compiler infrastructure; to the extent relevant, re-implement specific executors as instances of the generic executor.
-3. To the extent possible, re-implement specific executors as instances of the generic executor.
+3. Implement generic client executor with the ability to enforce security policies.

 Note that especially phase 2 depends on other TFE work around general language and compiler for encrypted computations.

-### Phase 1: Specific Executors
+### Phase 1: Specific Server Executors

 For the first phase of the integration we propose several specific executors that each implement a fixed secure aggregation protocol.
 Besides being of practical use, this also allows us to develop the right abstracts and sub-components for the generic executor introduced in the next phase.